Fighter kite

 Fighter kites are kites used for the sport of kite fighting.
-Traditionally, most are small, unstable single-line flat kites where line tension alone is used for control, at least part of which is manja, typically glass-coated cotton strands, to cut down the line of others.
+Traditionally, most are small, unstable single-line flat kites, where line tension alone is used for control.
+A key element is the manja, typically glass-coated cotton strands, used to cut down the line of others.

 Kite fighting is contested in many countries, but particularly in Afghanistan, Bangladesh, India, Indonesia, Hong Kong, Nepal, Pakistan, Vietnam, Korea, Thailand, Chile and Brazil.

 Materials

-In most traditional fighter kite manufacture, the skins of kites are made from a lightweight thin paper and the spars are usually made from a lightweight and flexible wood, usually bamboo.
+In most traditional fighter kite manufacture, the skins are made from a lightweight, thin paper and the spars are usually made from a lightweight and flexible wood, such as bamboo.

-In modern American fighters, the kite skins are made from a variety of synthetic materials – mylar, aircraft insulation (orcon or insulfab), nylon, and polyester sheeting.
-The spine may still be bamboo, but often along with the bow is constructed of fiberglass or carbon fibre.
+In modern American fighters, kite skins are made from a variety of synthetic materials, such as mylar, aircraft insulation (orcon or insulfab), nylon, and polyester sheeting.
+The spine may still be bamboo, but is often constructed of fiberglass or carbon fibre, as is the bow.